Lianecx/Lianecx/README.md

 - 👋 Hi, I’m @Lianecx
-- 👀 I’m interested in Moddind.
+- 👀 I’m interested in Modding.
 Mostly Discord Bots and Minecraft Mods.
 - 🌱 I’m currently learning Fabric Minecraft Modding and Discord.js
 - 📫 How to reach me: Messages in Github.